 You want to lead a responsible lifestyle.
-You re-use plastic bags at the supermarket, you put your rubbish in the right bins, and you only use what you need.
+You re-use your plastic bags, you put your rubbish in the right bins, and you only use what you need.
 But do you keep that lifestyle up over Christmas?

 Could you have a Christmas without plastic?
-Christmas goes hand-in-hand with consumerism, and consumerism goes hand-in-hand with plastic.
+Christmas goes hand-in-hand with consumerism, and unfortunately consumerism goes hand-in-hand with plastic.
 You can’t have one without the other.
-Toys, gifts, decorations – how many are at least partly made of plastic, and how many will be recycled at end-of-use?
+The majority of toys, gifts and decorations are all or at least partly, made of plastic.
+How many of them do you think will be recycled at end-of-use?
 Most wrapping paper is tinted or coated with metallic accents that render it non-recyclable, yet how many of us will start Christmas Day with a living room floor-full of scrunched-up shiny paper?

-Your plastic tree might be re-used for a number of years, but there are still polluting implications involved in both their manufacture – usually in China – and disposal.
+Your plastic tree might be re-used for a number of years, but there are still polluting implications involved in both the manufacture (usually in China) and disposal.
 They also tend not to be recyclable, and many end up in landfill each year.

-A 6.5ft artificial tree has a carbon footprint equivalent to about 40kg of greenhouse gas emissions – which is more than twice that of a real tree that ends its life in landfill and more than 10 times that of a real tree which is burnt.
+A 6.5ft artificial tree has a carbon footprint equivalent to about 40kg of greenhouse gas emissions.
+That’s more than twice that of a real tree that ends its life in landfill and more than 10 times that of a real tree which is burnt.
 But a 6.5ft tall real tree could still result in a carbon footprint of 16kg CO2 if it ends up in landfill, because the tree decomposes and produces methane gas – which is 25 times more potent as a greenhouse gas than CO2.